 Haiti Unbound: A Spiralist Challenge to the Postcolonial Canon.
 Liverpool University Press, 2010.

 The Haiti Reader.
-Duke University Press (accepted for publication, in progress) [co-edited with Laurent Dubois, Nadève Ménard, Millery Polyné, and Chantelle Verna].
+Duke University Press (2020) [co-edited with Laurent Dubois, Nadève Ménard, Millery Polyné, and Chantelle Verna].

 New Narratives of Haiti, for Transition Magazine No. 111 (2013) [co-edited with Laurent Dubois].

 Josephine Baker: a Century in the Spotlight, for the The Scholar and the Feminist Online 6.1-6.2, fall 2007-spring 2008.

 Order, Disorder, and Freedom: an Homage to Maryse Condé, for the Romanic Review.
 Columbia University Press, 2004.

 “Confronting the Communal: Maryse Conde’s Challenge to New World Orders in Moi, Tituba,” French Forum 37.3 (in press).

 “‘Black’ Radicalism in Haiti and the Disorderly Feminine: The Case of Marie Vieux Chauvet,” Small Axe17.1 40 (March 2013): 7-21.